jayverhoef/MCMCharp/README.md

 *Some Graphics*

 Here are some trace plots for MCMC sampling.
 More formal tests on convergence can be applied.
-A single R script file with all of these plots can be found here
+A single R script file with all of the plots shown below can be found here

 system.file("scripts/create_figures.R", package = "MCMCharp")